ImmutableSoft/AutoLM/README.md

 with the default to create a more specific activation identifier.
 It is perfectly acceptable that different applications create different identifiers, but by default they will be identical as the requirement is that the ID be unique per PC/OS, not application.
-After compilation the computer id for the OS/PC can be retrieved with the CompId binary.
+The CompId command line tool takes no parameters and outputs the PC's unique global identifier.

 ```
 $ ./compid
 0x313fc746359696cb41a3a4adb663c6fb
 ```

-## Activate - Secure Unique Local Activation Install
+## Activate - Local Activation Install

 The second action of the library is creating local license activations for a particular user/system and product.
 This action requires a secret password and selected algorithm from the software creator.
 The simplest approach is to compile these details (password, mode) into the application.
-For additional security this second library can be hosted through a REST/JSON interface on the software creators website.
+For additional security the activation step can be hosted through a REST/JSON interface on the software creators website.
 This interface returns a created license in exchange for the computer id (and possibly other information)